Productive Techniques for Conducting a Job Interview

 Dice

 Dice is a job portal specifically designed for the technology industry.
 Employers can post jobs for free, and the platform offers a range of paid options to increase the visibility of job postings.
-Dice has an extensive database of tech professionals, and its advanced search filters make it easy for employers to find the right candidates.
+Dice has an extensive database of tech professionals, and its advanced search filters make it easy for employers to find suitable candidates.

 Snagajob